nitsanavni/katas/jayb-decoupled-design-with-events/post.md

 title: Decoupled Design with Rx
 ---

-Following Jay Bazuzi's post on [Decoupled Design with Events](https://jay.bazuzi.com/Decoupled-Design/), I wanted to show a possible variation using [Rx](https://reactivex.io/) in Typescript.
+Following Jay Bazuzi's post, [Decoupled Design with Events](https://jay.bazuzi.com/Decoupled-Design/), I wanted to show a possible variation using [Rx](https://reactivex.io/) in Typescript.

 In particular for this discussion I like how [`Subject`s](https://reactivex.io/documentation/subject.html) can act as channels (or 'topics') for eventing.